peak8/rhubarb-pi/README.md

 # Introduction

-Blueberry Pi is a platform for hosting dockerized applications on a customized Raspberry Pi running a minimal Linux OS.
-In addition to the capabilities available on a Raspberry Pi (dual 4k HDMI, ethernet, wifi, USB, etc.), the Blueberry Pi platform also has support for:
+Rhubarb Pi is a platform for hosting dockerized applications on a customized Raspberry Pi running a minimal Linux OS.
+In addition to the capabilities available on a Raspberry Pi (dual 4k HDMI, ethernet, wifi, USB, etc.), the Rhubarb Pi platform also has support for:

 - Zwave compatible USB controllers (i.e. Nortek)